misterjdrg/felix86/docs/how-to-use.md

 You can find log files from runs of the emulator in `/tmp/felix86-XXXXXX.log`

 Use `--help` to view all the options.

+### Thunking

+> [!WARNING]
+> Thunking support is not great yet.
+Some games may not work with thunking enabled.
+>
+> Please test a game without thunking first to see if it works, and then you can enable thunking

+On systems with a GPU that has no x86-64 drivers (for example any board with a PowerVR iGPU) you may be unable to use your GPU without thunking.
+Thunking enables using some RISC-V libraries instead of x86-64 libraries.
+Additionally, thunking improves performance by using natively compiled code instead of recompiled code, while also improving compilation stutter and load times.

+To enable thunking you need to set the path to the thunk directory.
+The **installer script** will do it for you, but you can set it like so:
+- `felix86 -S /path/to/felix86_source_code/src/felix86/hle/guest_libs`

+After the thunks directory is set, you can use the `FELIX86_ENABLED_THUNKS` environment variable

+Want to disable thunking? `export FELIX86_ENABLED_THUNKS=` will do the trick.

+Want to thunk GLX?
+Run `export FELIX86_ENABLED_THUNKS=glx`

+Want to thunk Vulkan on Wayland?
+You can do so with `export FELIX86_ENABLED_THUNKS=vulkan,wayland`

 ## Compiling tests